 The bin collection point has been re-located away from plot 1 at a distance of between 32m to 38m from plots 5 and 6, 25m from plot 4 and adjacent to plot 3.
-While this is an improvement it would still fail to meet Building Regulations recommended maximum distance of 30 metres for some plots and no waste management strategy has been submitted.
-Furthermore, the bin collection area location would be located at only 1.4m distance from side facing habitable windows serving bedroom and kitchen to plot 3 which is considered would result in a detrimental impact to the amenities of the future residents at plot 3 from potential noise, odour and amenity.
+While this is an improvement it would still fail to meet Building Regulations recommended maximum distance of 30 metres for plots 5 and 6.

+Furthermore, the bin collection area location would be located at only 1.4m distance from a side facing habitable window serving kitchen to plot 3 which is considered would result in a detrimental impact to the amenities of the future residents at plot 3 from potential noise, odour and amenity.